Jan has been cooking and writing about food for over 20 years. She has cooked on multiple television stations, including the Food Network.

-The best part of it, though: none of it's really difficult.
+The best part of it, though, is that none of it's really difficult to do right.
 It all comes down to a balance of flavor vs. texture—and that is dependent on where on the beef the meat is cut.
 For the most part, you can choose what you wish to cook based on that.
 As flavor increases, so does the amount of connective tissue.
 As connective tissue is lost, tenderness is gained.

 Going a little further, the types of cuts are often grouped together, which makes it easier to know what you're getting, and therefore which cooking technique will maximize the particular cut you have.
 You don't want to braise a rib eye steak, and grilling a pot roast would result in shoe leather.
 So, cast a quick eye at the charts, look back at them if you need to, and let me show the first steps to success.
 Let's go!

 Braising and stewing are often used on cuts of beef known as chuck—chuck roasts, chuck steaks, chuck tips, chuck stew meat—about the only thing you wouldn't choose these methods of cooking for is ground chuck, which I'll talk about later.
 But in a nutshell, if the name contains the word chuck, it'll be a great candidate for this.
 If the pieces are large, you'll braise.
 If the pieces are small, you'll stew, but the basic techniques for both are the same.